npm/pacote/README.md

 * `manifest._resolved` The tarball url or file path where the package artifact can be found.
+* `manifest._from` A normalized form of the spec passed in as an argument.
 * `manifest._integrity` The integrity value for the package artifact.
 * `manifest.dist` Registry manifests (those included in a packument) have a `dist` object.
 Only `tarball` is required, though at least one of